 If you or a loved one has recently been diagnosed with diabetes, you know how important it is to take that diagnosis seriously.
-The Pharmacy Clinic at Bayhealth provides the educational tools needed to successfully manage diabetes.
+The Diabetes Wellness Center provides the educational tools needed to successfully manage diabetes.

-Diabetes education and support is offered on a referral basis to those living with Type 1 and Type 2 diabetes.
-Our diabetes team consists of registered nurses and dietitians who specialize in self-management and nutritional support.
+Diabetes education and support is offered on a referral basis to those living with Type 1, Type 2 and gestational diabetes.
+Our diabetes team consists of pharmacists, registered nurses and dietitians who specialize in self-management and nutritional support.

-In addition to individual appointments and group classes, the Bayhealth Pharmacy Clinic offers a free support group that meets monthly.
+In addition to individual appointments and group classes, the Diabetes Wellness Center offers a free support group that meets monthly.

 What is Type 1 Diabetes?